-- All Contractors, subcontractors and staff shall be identified by clothing with company logos and be in possession of valid SA identity documents. - Deliveries, removals etc. to be completed during normal working hours (unless otherwise agreed upon by the Construction Supervisor. - No personnel shall stay permanently on site, unless permission to stay on site provided as part of the construction contract. - Access routes must be demarcated by orange twine/danger tape on steel posts or temporary fencing. - The Contractor shall at his cost document the existing condition of all access roads prior to commencement. - Should any damage occur to the access road as a result of the upgrade activities, the road will be rehabilitated to its original state with all costs borne by the contractor.
+- All Contractors, subcontractors and staff shall be identified by clothing with company logos and be in possession of valid SA identity documents. - Deliveries, removals etc. to be completed during normal working hours (unless otherwise agreed upon by the Owner/Supervisor.

+- No personnel shall stay permanently on site, unless permission to stay on site provided as part of the maintenance contract. - If required, access routes must be demarcated by orange twine/danger tape on steel posts or temporary fencing. - The Contractor shall at his cost document the existing condition of all access roads prior to commencement. - Should any damage occur to the access road as a result of the upgrade activities, the road will be rehabilitated to its original state with all costs borne by the contractor. - Contractor, sub-contractors and staff are to ensure that farm gates are kept closed as required by the landowner